Published May 2, 2023

 , which is fast and optimized for performance.

-IronPDF helps extract text, images and other objects from PDF files.
-It helps create PDFs from HTML String or file, URL and images.
+IronPDF helps extract text and images from PDFs and other objects from PDF files.
+It helps create PDFs from HTML String, URL, and images.
 It also allows conversion between different file formats.
-You can easily add new content and stamp signatures along with metadata to existing PDF documents.
-It is designed especially for Java 8+, Scala and Kotlin, on any Windows, Linux and Cloud platforms.
+You can easily add new content and add digital signatures to PDFs along with document metadata to existing PDF documents.
+It is designed especially for Java 8+, Scala, and Kotlin, on any Windows, Linux, and Cloud platforms.

 To make a PDF Stamper, you will need the following prerequisites:

-You can use any Java supported IDE.
+You can use any Java-supported IDE.
 There are a bunch of IDEs available for Java development.
-Here we will be using IntelliJ IDE.
+This demonstration will be using IntelliJ IDE.
 You can use NetBeans, Eclipse, etc.

 Maven is a dependency manager and allows control over the Java project.
-Maven for Java can be downloaded from here.
-IntelliJ IDE for Java contains the Maven support.
+Maven for Java can be downloaded from the official Maven website.
+IntelliJ IDE for Java contains Maven support.

 You can download and install IronPDF for Java in multiple ways.

-This dependency is also required to stamp content to an existing PDF document.
+This dependency is also required to stamp content on an existing PDF document.
 It can be added using the Maven dependencies manager in IntelliJ or directly downloaded from the Maven website.
-Add the following dependency to pom.xml file:
+Add the following dependency to the pom.xml

 <dependency>